sardemff7/git-eventc/README.md

     <br />
     The second part is optional and will default to `repository-name`

+git-eventc-webhook will use the some parts of the query string:

+* `secret`: will be used for Travis CI until we get TLS signature verification
+* `data[key]`: all these will be added to the event `extra-data` hash table

 Here is the list of supported services.

 * GitHub